-The statement of net position shows the perspective of Greater Heights Academy as a whole, including the net pension and postemployment benefits liabilities.
+The Statement of Net Position shows the perspective of Greater Heights Academy as a whole, including the net pension and postemployment benefits liabilities.
 As required by the Governmental Accounting Standards Board (GASB), Greater Heights Academy adopted GASB Statements No. 68 and 71, which includes Greater Heights Academy's proportionate share of the Michigan Public School Employees Retirement System within the financial statements, for the fiscal year beginning July 1, 2014.
 In addition, Greater Heights Academy implemented GASB Statement Number 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, for the fiscal year beginning July 1, 2017.
 All governments participating in MPSERS were required to adopt GASB 68, 71, and 75.
-This data is shown in the financial statements with the related deferred inflows and outflows and resulted in a net decrease of \$139,118 in the June 30, 2019 net position.
-The data for the proportionate share of the retirement plan continues to be reflected in the current statements, as shown in Table 1.

-Table 1 provides a summary of Greater Heights Academy's net position as of fiscal years ending June 30, 2019 and 2018, respectively.
+This data is shown in the financial statements with the related deferred inflows and outflows and resulted in a net increase of \$55,674 in the June 30, 2020 net position.
+The data for the proportionate share of the retirement plan continues to be reflected in the current statements, as shown in Table 1, which provides a comparative summary of Greater Heights Academy's net position as of fiscal years ending June 30, 2020 and 2019, respectively.